MinnPost/object-sync-for-salesforce/README.md

 ### Schedule (schedule)

 This class extends the [WP Background Processing](https://github.com/A5hleyRich/wp-background-processing) class to schedule recurring tasks with more options than the `wp_cron` provided by WordPress Core.
 The main class is stored in the /vendor/wp-background-processing folder, which we need to somehow tie into this plugin.

+This class is called by the individual classes that use it.
+Example: `salesforce_push` calls it when it pushes data to Salesforce.

 Our extension does a few things:

-1. Add the frequency defined in the admin settings to the `cron_schedules` as a recurring item.
-Ex: every 5 minutes.
+1. Add the frequencies for each class as defined in the `admin` class to the WordPress core `schedules` array using the `cron_schedules` filter.
-2. Get a scheduled task and its contents.
-3. Create a scheduled task.
-4. Perform actions on the data contained in the task.
-We use this to send the data back to the `salesforce_push` or `salesforce_pull` classes, depending on which one called it.
-5. Allow for things to happen upon completion of a task.

-For this class, the frequency is configurable, but only one queue can run at a time.
-It's possible we can later extend it to have multiple queues running at the same time so different parts of the plugin can use it.
-This is not a quick change, and we've documented this in one of the active GitHub issues.
+2. Create schedules using `wp_schedule_event` when the class is called.
+3. Call other plugin classes and pass data to them for processing when a scheduled event occurs.

+For this class, multiple queues can run.
+Each class in the `schedulable_classes` array (which can be modified by the `salesforce_rest_api_modify_schedulable_classes` filter) can have its own running queue with its own scheduled tasks.

 ### Salesforce Push (salesforce_push)